Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ##### Exceptions

- * Ready Phase: On the first turn, the player who reveals a card with a lower CP value has the initiative.
-In subsequent turns, initiative is determined by the actions taken in the previous Battle Phase.
  * Simultaneous Actions: In phases where both players act simultaneously (like the Ready Phase), there is no initiative.
 Example:
- * Deployment Phase: Bob deploys two units, and Alice deploys one unit.
-Alice has the initiative in the following Command Phase.
- * Command Phase: Bob activates two card abilities, and Alice activates one.
-Alice maintains the initiative in the following Battle Phase.
+ * Deployment Phase: On the first turn, the player who reveals a card with a lower CP value has the initiative.
+In subsequent turns, initiative is determined by the actions taken in the previous Battle Phase.
- * Battle Phase: Bob attacks with one unit, and Alice attacks with two.
-Bob gains the initiative for the Ready Phase of the next turn.

 ##### Important Note